Beanzsigma/Nova/README.md

 - OCR doesn't work on web pages that don't allow text to be extracted.
 - Autonomous task completion is currently limited by model reasoning quality and API response speed.
 - UI interactions are best reliable on browser based interfaces than customized desktop applications.
 - Uses Python, which creates slow response times, unlike other languages such as Rust.
-Also, your internet speed and system specs play a big factor in speeds.
+Also, your internet speed and system specs play a big factor in performance.

 ## Current status of NOVA
 ### Nova is still currently in development.
 I plan to improve the vision, context awareness, and overall reliability in the future.